 I just wanted to send you an “official” account of Basher’s story for your website!
 We feel that you provide a life saving resource and both my husband and myself are eternally grateful for the resources you provide.
-Without you and Dr. Hassan, we would not have our dear family pet!

 So without further ado, here is Basher’s story.
 It’s long, so feel free to abridge it as you see fit.